This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

 Who can sign up for Amazon Accelerator?

-Some of the things Amazon will look at:
+Here are some of the bare essentials that Amazon will look at:

-- If Amazon projects that you can hit $1M in annual sales
+- You can generate at least $1M in annual sales

-- That you commit 5% of revenue to paid advertising on Amazon
+- Commit 5% of revenue to paid advertising on Amazon

 - Maintain healthy inventory levels

-- Adopt FBA, although Amazon allows you to use merchant-fulfilled models when inventory runs dry
+- Adopt FBA, although Amazon allows brands to go use merchant-fulfilled models when inventory runs dry

 What are the Pros and Cons of Amazon Accelerator?

-Short-term benefits, long-term drawbacks.
-That’s the Accelerator program in a nutshell.
+In a nutshell, the Amazon Accelerator Program gives sellers short-term benefits, but potentially long-term drawbacks.
 Here are its main benefits and the pitfalls you should watch out for:

 Amazon Accelerator Pros